Terminator: Dark Fate: Critical response

+Schwarzenegger also gave a blunt assessment in a 2023 interview about the franchise: "The first three movies were great.
+Number four [Salvation] I was not in because I was governor.
+Then five [Genisys] and six [Dark Fate] didn't close the deal as far as I'm concerned.
+We knew that ahead of time because they were just not well written."

 Fate of John Connor

-The death of John Connor early in the film was criticized by critics and fans.
-Fred Hawson of ABS-CBNnews.com wrote that "deciding to lose John Connor early on in this one made the emotional heart of the first two classic Terminator films stop beating as well."
+The death of John Connor early in the film was criticized by both critics and fans.
+Fred Hawson of News.ABS-CBN.com wrote that "deciding to lose John Connor early on in this one made the emotional heart of the first two classic Terminator films stop beating as well."
 Richard Roeper argued that killing John Connor ruined what the previous two films established: "Even though Dark Fate tosses aside the third, fourth and fifth entries in the series like a Terminator disposing of a hapless cop, it also undercuts the impact of the first film and the follow-up (which is one of the two or three greatest sequels of all time).
 First, they get rid of the John Connor character in almost casual fashion."

 Corey Plante of Inverse, who was critical of Furlong's portrayal of the character in Terminator 2, nonetheless found his character's death off-putting: "The character at the focus of every previous Terminator movie—the same young boy I irrationally hated since I was a young boy myself—was dead.
 Needless to say, it rattled me."
 He also found that replacing him with new heroes undermined the Connors' importance established in the previous films: "The future that made [Sarah Connor] important died with John, and now there's a new Terminator story with a new set of heroes that makes it seem like no matter how many times Skynet or its next iteration sends a murder robot back in time to kill someone, there will always be a new hero waiting to rise up."
 Robert Yaniz Jr. of CheatSheet described the twist as unthinkable: "In an instant, the entire crux of the franchise—the human resistance led by John—is torn away."